Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Model

+\Lnotes{changed the definition of a (see above), consequently also Veff is a N-dim vector, rather than 1xN-dim vector.
+This was only making the notation heavier for no particular reason.} and the ``\textit{attentioned input}'' as

-In Eq.~\ref{eq:effective_description-1}, the network can be seen as a deep linear network applied to a nonlinearly expanded input---the attentioned input $\xi^{\pi}$.
-Through Eq.~\ref{eq:attentioned_input-1}, we can see that the bare input $x^{\left(0\right)}$ is nonlinearly expanded from an $N_{0}$-dimensional space to an $N_{0}H^{L}$-dimensional space, by means of $H^{L}$ nonlinear operations: one for each attention path.
+In Eq.~(\ref{eq:effective_description-MAIN}), the network can be seen as a deep linear network applied to a nonlinearly expanded input---the attentioned input $\xi^{\pi}$.
+Through Eq.~(\ref{eq:attentioned_input-MAIN}), we can see that the bare input $x$ is nonlinearly expanded from an $N_{0}$-dimensional space to an $N_{0}H^{L}$-dimensional space, by means of $H^{L}$ nonlinear operations: one for each attention path.

-The goal of our theory is to understand how the network learns to combine these different attention paths, by means of the effective weights (Eq.~\ref{eq:V_effective-1}).
+The goal of our theory is to understand how the network learns to combine these different attention paths, by means of the effective weights (Eq.~\ref{eq:V_effective-MAIN}).
 Note that the network also has other learnable parameters: the query and key weights, which parameterize the nonlinear expansion of the input to $\xi$.
 The learning of these parameters is not described by our theory.
-As we'll see in Sec.~\ref{sec:Theory}, our theory characterizes the learned effective weights (Eq.~\ref{eq:V_effective-1}), assuming that the learned query and key weights are given, for example by training the network with gradient descent.
+As we will see in Sec.~\ref{sec:Theory}, our theory characterizes the learned effective weights (Eq.~\ref{eq:V_effective-MAIN}) for a given, fixed realization of the query and key weights.